the practical kitchen

 the dough has increased slightly in size in the mixing bowl after an hour in the fridge.

-There's enough yeast in this dough that it will still rise in the fridge, but it may not dramatically double in size (the cinnamon in the dough also slows the yeast activity slightly).
+The cold temperature of the fridge will slow down the yeast a bit, but there's enough yeast in this dough that it will still rise.
+It just may not dramatically double in size since the cinnamon in the dough also slows the yeast activity.
 Cold dough is easier to shape and handle, so doing this first rise in the fridge will make it easier to shape the cinnamon swirl roll.

 The dough will be fine in the fridge for up to 2 or even 3 hours, so don't worry if you don't get to it exactly an hour later.